Garebear72/Garebear72/README.md

 - 👋 Hi, I’m @Garebear72
-- 👀 I’m interested in Web Development and General Programming!
+- 👀 I’m interested in Web Development, App Development, and Video Game Design.
-- 🌱 I’m currently learning more and more every single day about how to achieve my goals and become a professional developer.
+- 🌱 I’m currently striving to learn more and more from the vast amount of knowledge out there when it comes to best practices and general development.
+Every week you'll find my tackling something new -- from getting to know something new in a random game engine, bouncing between Vue, React, and Angular to see which one will work for me better this time, or even just reading a book on how Assembly came to be.
 - 💞️ I’m looking to collaborate on anything and everything to grow my skillset.
 - 📫 You can reach me by sending me a message here, or emailing me at garrettgame@hotmail.com.